ibm-cloud-docs/openshift/openshift_cluster_update.md

 * `vpn`

 **Can I install other plug-ins or add-ons than the default components?**</br>
 Yes.
 Red Hat OpenShift on IBM Cloud provides other plugin-ins and add-ons that you can choose from to add capabilities to your cluster.
 For example, you might want to [use Helm charts](/docs/containers?topic=containers-helm#public_helm_install) to install the [block storage plug-in](/docs/openshift?topic=openshift-block_storage#install_block) or [strongSwan VPN](/docs/openshift?topic=openshift-vpn#vpn-setup).
-You must update these Helm charts separately by following the instructions in the Helm chart readme files.
+Or, you might want to enable IBM-managed add-ons in your cluster, such as the Kubernetes web terminal or the Diagnostics and Debug Tool.
+You must update these Helm charts and add-ons separately by following the instructions in the Helm chart readme files or by following the steps to [update managed add-ons](/docs/containers?topic=containers-managed-addons#updating-managed-add-ons).

 ### Managing automatic updates for Fluentd
 {: #logging-up}